 You have to figure out:

-• What the best location is to recruit people; Where do you want to establish your office?
+• What is the best location to recruit people?
+Where do you want to establish your office?
 Where could the most motivated people be found in this specific country?

 • How to start a company.
 Each state has its own rules for starting a new business.
-You will need to work with local lawyers and accountants to move on with this.

 People agreeing on a deal